Pterostylis diminuta

-Pterostylis diminuta, commonly known as the small-flowered leafy greenhood, is a plant in the orchid family Orchidaceae and is endemic to Victoria.
+Pterostylis diminuta, commonly known as small-flowered leafy greenhood, is a plant in the orchid family Orchidaceae and is endemic to Victoria.
 As with similar greenhoods, the flowering plants differ from those that are not flowering.
 The non-flowering plants have a rosette of leaves flat on the ground but the flowering plants have up to twelve small, partly green, partly translucent flowers and lack a rosette.